alexjp87/Cloud-AWS--Serverless_Photo_Gallery/README.md

 #### AWS Infrastructure:

-**Amazon S3:** Create and configure S3 bucket to serve as both a storage solution for uploaded images and as a host for the static web app.
-Update bucket policy to allow public read access, and configure CORS to allow the web app to directly communicate with the bucket.
+**Amazon S3:** Create and configure S3 bucket to serve as both a storage solution for uploaded images and as a host for the static web app: update bucket policy to allow public read access; configure CORS to allow the web app to directly communicate with the bucket.
 Steps completed using the AWS management console.

 **Step 1** - Create an S3 Bucket